The Tuts: Controversies

 A dispute arose between the band and management of the Undercover Festival in 2016, following clashes between security staff and band members, during the performance of the headline act The Selecter.

 The band cited, as a precedent for the above, an incident in 2012 The Windmill, Brixton where Javed (and eyewitnesses) reported an assault on her by staff.
 Police were called but no further action was taken.
 There was no CCTV footage.
 The promoter, who had not been present but had discussed the incident with the staff involved, released a statement.

-In January 2019, The Tuts claimed to have turned down the opportunity to represent the UK at the Eurovision Song Contest 2019 due to it being held in Israel.
+In January 2019, The Tuts said they had turned down the opportunity to represent the UK at the Eurovision Song Contest 2019 due to it being held in Israel.
 The band was not mentioned in the shortlist for the preliminary contest for UK entry, Eurovision: You Decide, which preceded the competition in February.

 In July 2019, it emerged that Javed is one of several musicians being sued by the singer/rapper Jonny "Itch" Fox, seeking aggravated damages and an injunction for alleged libel.
 The defendants were fundraising towards their legal costs.